 Recipe Notes:

-- It's important to know that different gluten-free flour blends use different ingredients and ratios, so results will always vary if you substitute.
-I have never used any other brand of flour to make this recipe (other than Bob's Red Mill Gluten Free All Purpose Baking Flour (Amazon link) with the red label, NOT the blue label), so please know that your results may not be the same as mine if you substitute with another gluten-free flour blend.
+- If you are making the vegan gluten-free version, it's important to know that different gluten-free flour blends use different ingredients and ratios, so results will always vary if you substitute.
+I have never used any other brand of flour to make this recipe (other than Bob's Red Mill Gluten Free All Purpose Baking Flour (Amazon link) in the red bag, NOT the blue bag), so please know that your results may not be the same as mine if you substitute with another gluten-free flour blend.
+This recipe will NOT work with coconut flour or any other single gluten-free flour.

-- Be sure that your sweet potatoes are fully cooled and mashed very well so there are no lumps.
-This can be done with a fork or you can puree them using a hand blender or food processor to make sure they are as smooth as possible.
+- Be sure that your sweet potatoes are fully cooled and puréed so there are no lumps or strings.
+Use a hand blender or food processor to make sure they are as smooth as possible.
+If you don't have either of these tools, a potato masher or fork will work but there may be some strings left in the mashed sweet potatoes.

-- Store leftovers in an airtight container and eat within 2-3 days.
+- Store leftovers in an airtight container at room temperature for up to four days.

 Nutrition Info: